SED4906/xenon-porting-notes/README.md

 Don't put `~ppc64` in ACCEPT_KEYWORDS for now.
 You don't need it.

 ### gnome-base/librsvg
-While not a cross-compilation bug, [bug 944392](https://bugs.gentoo.org/944392) has a patch attached to the bug report that fixes a build error in version 2.40.21 due to GCC 14 making some warnings into errors by default.
+While not a cross-compilation bug, [librsvg-2.40.21_fixup.patch](librsvg-2.40.21_fixup.patch) fixes a build error in version 2.40.21 due to GCC 14 making some warnings into errors by default (see [bug 944392](https://bugs.gentoo.org/944392)), and another build error due to the use of a deprecated header from libxml2.

 Copy the patch to `/usr/powerpc64-unknown-linux-gnu/etc/portage/patches/gnome-base/librsvg/`.